uoeIDS/IDS_website/content/troubleshoot/setup/github.en.md

 <li> Note that collaborators have to accept the invitation before they can save work (push) to the github repo – this applies whether the repo is private or public.
 </ul>

-Once your new repository is set up you will need to clone it to RStudio as described <a href="#Use RStudio to clone the repository to your local computer">above</a>.
+Once your new repository is set up you will need to clone it to RStudio as described <a href="#use-rstudio-to-clone-the-repository-to-your-local-computer">above</a>.

 ## Help